-In this section we study the minimal free resolution of a determinantal facet ideal for a closed simplicial complex $\Delta$ with clique decomposition $\Delta=\Delta_1\cup\cdots\cup \Delta_r$.
-We construct the minimal free resolution of $J_\Delta$ as a tensor product of the minimal free resolution of facet ideals of its cliques.
-The minimal free resolution of the determinantal ideal $I$ generated by all maximal minors of the generic $m\times n$ matrix $X$, is given by the Eagon-Northcott complex.
-Here we state the following known result from \cite{Eisenbud}.
+In this part we study the minimal free resolution of the determinantal ideal for a closed hypergraph $\Delta$ with clique decomposition $\Delta=\Delta_1\cup\cdots\cup \Delta_r$.
+We construct the minimal free resolution of $J_\Delta$ as a tensor product of the minimal free resolution of the determinantal ideals of its cliques.
+Here we state the following known result from~\cite{Eisenbud}.

-\begin{Proposition} Let $X=(x_{ij})$ be an $m\times n$ matrix and $I$ be the ideal generated by all maximal minors of $X$.
-Then the minimal free resolution of $R/I$ is given by the Eagon-Northcott complex, where the $k^{\rm th}$ module in the resolution is $D_k(S^m)\otimes \wedge^{k+m}(S^n)$ and the first map of the complex consists of the elements of $G(J_\Delta)$ i.e. the generating set of $J_\Delta$, and whose later maps are of the form
+\begin{Proposition} Recall that $I_{(m)}$ denotes the ideal generated by all maximal minors of~$X$.
+The minimal free resolution of $R/I_{(m)}$ is given by the Eagon-Northcott complex